Decicus/DecAPI/readme.md

 It _should_ function similarly or identical in this rewrite, even if the code hosted under [decapi.me](https://decapi.me/) is still the old code.

+Anything that for some reason did not get included in this rewrite, will still be hosted under [old.decapi.me](https://old.decapi.me/).
+There is also a fallback route setup to redirect all requests to the [old.decapi.me](https://old.decapi.me/) URL, if it cannot find a valid route in the rewrite.

 - Twitch
     - [Follow date and time](https://decapi.me/twitch/followed?user=decicus&channel=twitch)
     - [Latest highlight](https://decapi.me/twitch/highlight?channel=decicus)